derpmagician/binary_trees/README.md

-# binary_trees
-Exercises for the Project
+Exercises for the Project 0x1D.
+C - Binary trees